|

 Week at a Glance

-Monday: Office Hours: 9AM-12PM Commemoration of Harriet Tubman, died 1913; Sojourner Truth, died 1883; renewers of society Tuesday: Office Hours: 9AM-12PM Wednesday: Office Hours: 9AM-12PM Lenten Worship and Potluck: 6PM Commemoration of Gregory the Great, Bishop of Rome, died 604 Thursday: Office Hours: 9AM-12PM Friday: Office Closed.
-Saturday: Office Closed Sunday: Second Sunday in Lent Worship - 9:00AM Sunday School - 10:00AM
+Monday: Office Hours: 9AM-12PM Zoom Bible Study: 6:30PM Tuesday: Office Hours: 9AM-12PM Wednesday: Office Hours: 9AM-12PM Bread Baking: 1PM Lenten Worship and Potluck: 6PM Creative Care of Caregivers (St. Vincent): 7PM Commemoration of Dietrick Bonhoeffer, theologian, died 1945 Thursday: Office Hours: 9AM-12PM Commemoration of Mikael Agricola, Bishop of Turku, died 1557 Friday: Office Closed.
+Saturday: Office Closed Sunday: Palm/Passion Sunday Worship - 9:00AM Palm Sunday Breakfast - 10AM Sunday School - 10:00AM

 |